msbx5420-class/msbx5420-class.github.io/project.md

 > The AWS EMR clusters for project are available from April 15 to May 4
 >
-> Details of the cluster will be updated once the clusters are created

 * Leeds AWS EMR Cluster: Leeds Technology Service has supported for the creation of a series of AWS clusters for the project.